92bondstreet/castle/slides/WORKSHOP.md

 ---

-1. create the calls (api, http) to get the hotel page
+1. create the calls (api, http) to get the Property page
 1. check if the restaurant is starred.

 ---